-7276a Unnamed (satellite # 72-76A); not seen.
+7276a Unnamed (satellite #72-76A); not seen.

 The element files used by azel contain five lines.
 The first line gives a year, month number, day, hour, and minute at which the program begins its consideration of the satellite, followed by a number of minutes and an interval in minutes.
 If the year, month, and day are 0, they are taken to be the current date (taken to change at 6 A.M. local time).
 The output report starts at the indicated epoch and prints the position of the satellite for the indicated number of minutes at times separated by the indicated interval.
 This line is ended by two numbers which specify options to the program governing the completeness of the report; they are ordinarily both "1".
-The first option flag suppresses output when the sky is not dark; the second supresses output when the satellite.
+The first option flag suppresses output when the sky is not dark; the second supresses output when the satellite is eclipsed by the earth's shadow.
+The next line of an element file is the full name of the satellite.
 The next three are the elements themselves (including certain derivatives of the elements).
-The author should be consulted for more information.

-/usr/jfo/el/ - orbital element files
+/usr/jfo/el/\ - orbital element files